awsdocs/iam-user-guide/doc_source/reference_policies_examples_iam-add-tag-user-role.md

 # IAM: Add a Specific Tag with Specific Values<a name="reference_policies_examples_iam-add-tag-user-role"></a>

 This example shows how you might create a policy that allows adding only the tag key `CostCenter` and either the tag value `A-123` or the tag value `B-456` to any IAM user or role\.
 You can use this policy to limit tagging to a specific tag key and set of tag values\.
 This policy also grants the necessary permissions to complete this action on the console\.
-To use this policy, replace the red italicized text in the example policy with your own information\.
+To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.

 The `ConsoleDisplay` statement allows the viewing of tags for all users and roles in your account\.